 Rooms possess a warm character, instilling a feeling that you’d be happy to take up residence indefinitely, and are all dressed in what we’ve discovered to be The Calile’s signature powder pink or frost.
 As the hotel is mostly surrounded by low-set buildings on the edge of the city, delightful views are all but guaranteed from any room.

 The range starts with ‘Essential’ rooms, from $240 per night, and climaxes with the stately ‘Ada’ and ‘Calile’ Suites, which will set you back just north of a grand per night.
 Interior kit standard across the range is stellar – all rooms are equipped with remote blackout blinds, Grown Alchemist bath amenities, a locally sourced mini bar, a UHD TV with Chromecast and a thumping sound bar.
-Light linen robes are a welcome touch in contrast to the traditional thick white cotton numbers.
+Light linen robes (by Venroy) are a welcome touch in contrast to the traditional thick white cotton numbers.

 Our pick of the bunch is a Poolside King Room, which invites the tropical climate inside with its full-length windows, day bed and Juliette balcony overlooking the pool deck.
 Guests are also afforded a bit more space, well worth the price premium.

 Poolside is also where you’ll want to spend most of your time, which is lucky because the cloudlike loungers make it quite difficult to leave.
 The atmosphere is unbeatable and feels not unlike a relaxed pool party, with upbeat house music playing and Hellenika’s waiters flurrying back and forth catering for poolside thirsts and hunger via a curated pool bar menu.